 For the overall program requirements, go to Degree Requirements.

 PhD students in Developmental must complete a total of 12 courses.

 Mandatory and core courses must be taken for a numerical grade.
 Breadth courses may be taken for credit/no credit.

 - Two mandatory statistics courses from this list: Psychology (PSYCH) 630, 632, 800, 801, 804

-- Four breadth courses from other research areas outside of Developmental.
+- Four breadth courses from research areas outside of Developmental.

-In addition, students must attend the weekly Developmental Seminar each term (PSYCH 710).
+In addition, students must attend the weekly Developmental seminar PSYCH 710 in the Fall and Winter terms.